Bairdy999/elastic-data-mesh/README.md

 > [!NOTE]
 > This project is primarily aimed at self-managed and/or air-gapped environments.
 Integration with Elastic Cloud Hosting or Elastic Serverless may be added in future iterations, but the concepts can be equally applied.
+>
-> *Note also* that this project is not endorsed by Elastic in any shape or form, nor does it form part of any Elastic data mesh framework or strategy (published or otherwise).
-It i
+> **Note also** that this project is not endorsed by Elastic in any shape or form, nor does it form part of any Elastic data mesh framework or strategy (published or otherwise).
+It is intended as a technical mechanism for quickly creating a number of clusters that could be used for data mesh testing.

 To that end, this project aims to allow a technical Proof-of-Concept data mesh to be quickly created, that could form the basis for a full data mesh framework.
 It uses Docker Compose to easily create an arbitrary number of single-node Elasticsearch clusters running as Docker containers, each configured as a remote cluster for the others, along with a corresponding Kibana instance.
 The diagram below illustrates this concept (**Note:** the number of containers/clusters is only limited by the resources available to a single Docker VM.
 It is left as an exercise to the reader to expand this project to run across multiple Docker VMs).